ngunner/ngunner.github.io/_posts/services/2014-03-04-local-government-web-consulting.md

 ### What you get:
 - Established information architecture and administrative plan for web presence.
-- Content and marketing strategy tailored to Fredonia.
-This includes a collection of base photography of Fredonia.
+- Content and marketing strategy tailored to your community.
+This includes a collection of base photography.
 - Web training, design, implementation and launch of a new web presence.
-- 5 hours of future support.
+- 3 hours of future support.

 ### How:
 Consultation is divided into three sessions that can be scheduled as fits the client.
 These sessions include visioning, marketing, and hackathon sessions.